 - Regardless of whether a student is provisionally identified as an EL or not, the formal identification process must be completed once school resumes and face-to-face screening with the WIDA Screener for Kindergarten or WIDA Screener Online is possible.
 This also includes students who were not provisionally identified.
-All potential ELs, who were identified as a provisional EL or were not identified as a provisional EL, must be administered the WIDA Screener for Kindergarten or WIDA screener or WIDA Screener for Kindergarten or WIDA screener - > The student will be identified in the student information system (SIS) even though the student has been provisionally identified. - The Local Education Agency MUST ensure that students who are given a provisional status assignment (identified as provisional EL or provisional non-EL) be documented by some means (e.g. records kept at the Central Office by the DTC or ESL Coordinator) so that once school resumes, all students can be formally screened with the WIDA Screener for Kindergarten or WIDA Screener Online.
+All potential ELs, who were identified as a provisional EL or were not identified as a provisional EL, must be administered the WIDA Screener for Kindergarten or WIDA Screener Online as soon as possible. - The student will be identified in the student information system (SIS) even though the student has been provisionally identified. - The Local Education Agency MUST ensure that students who are given a provisional status assignment (identified as provisional EL or provisional non-EL) be documented by some means (e.g. records kept at the Central Office by the DTC or ESL Coordinator) so that once school resumes, all students can be formally screened with the WIDA Screener for Kindergarten or WIDA Screener Online.